Lab Director: Cheryl Dickter (firstname.lastname@example.org)

 In our lab, we focus on using a social cognitive approach to examine how individuals perceive members of different social groups.
 More specifically, we examine how attention is allocated to members of different social groups during categorization and how this might affect later stereotype activation.
 The social categories we study most often (i.e., race, sexual orientation) are those for whom stereotype activation has been shown to be instrumental in affecting later behavior towards individuals of derogated groups, such as Blacks and homosexuals.
 We also examine the factors that influence the confrontation of prejudice against the derogated groups listed above.

 Here is a sample of papers that students in our lab have co-authored (asterisks indicate student author):

-Nicolas, G.*, Skinner, A., & Dickter, C. L. (in press).
+Nicolas, G.*, Skinner, A., & Dickter, C. L. (2019).
 Other than the Sum: Hispanic and Middle Eastern Categorizations of Black-White Mixed-Race Faces.
 Social Psychological and Personality Science.